Top Gear (2002 TV series): 2014–2015: Clarkson, Hammond and May's departure

 Towards the end of 2014, the BBC became concerned over Clarkson's behaviour on the programme, including its production.
 Their concerns were raised by two incidents that year.
 The first involved an un-aired take from the 19th series emerging on national news media, featuring the presenter attempting to choose between two cars using the traditional rhyme "Eeny, meeny, miny, moe" but allegedly failing to censor the original version's use of the word nigger.
-The second involved an investigation into racism complaints by the regulator Ofcom, in regards to the show's "Burma Special", which led to the programme being found in breach of broadcasting rules: the presenters had been involved in constructing a bridge, when Clarkson, seeing an Asian man crossing it, remarked that the bridge "had a slope on it".
-As a result of these matters, the broadcaster issued a "final warning" against Clarkson.
+The second involved an investigation into racism complaints by the regulator Ofcom, in regards to the show's "Burma Special", which led to the programme being found in breach of broadcasting rules.
+The presenters had been involved in constructing a bridge, when Clarkson, seeing an Asian man crossing it, remarked that the bridge "had a slope on it".
+As a result, the broadcaster issued a "final warning" against Clarkson.
 The programme then suffered another incident, when production of its next special in Argentina was dogged by major issues that placed the team at serious risk of harm, as one of the car number plates had read "H982 FKL" in an alleged reference to the Falklands War of 1982.
-The controversial incident it created was covered by international news media, but despite the issues faced, the special was later aired as part of the BBC's Christmas schedule for 2014, though with amendments to its ending and the inclusion of an introduction for it.
+The controversial incident it created was covered by international news media, and the special was later aired as part of the BBC's Christmas schedule for 2014, though with amendments to its ending and the inclusion of an introduction for it.

 On 10 March 2015, production of the 22nd series of the programme was abruptly suspended by the BBC.
 The broadcaster's actions were the result of them suspending Clarkson in order to investigate allegations made against him, over verbal and physical abuse he had committed against one of the show's producers, Oisin Tymon.
 On 25 March, Clarkson's contract with the BBC was terminated, with Director-General of the BBC Tony Hall announcing that the remaining episodes future were uncertain until the broadcaster could determine how to air them out and complete the 22nd series.
-Clarkson's forced departure soon had a considerable impact on the programme, beginning with that year's Top Gear Live – as a result of the BBC's decision, the tour's name was changed to "Clarkson, Hammond and May Live" and announced on 1 April 2015.
-Wilman later revealed on 23 April that he would be resigning from the programme, along with Clarkson's co-presenters May and Hammond, having stated that they would not continue working on Top Gear without Clarkson; however, the group consented to making one final episode for the BBC consisting of the trio's final films, which was aired as a special on 28 June 2015.
-Subsequently Clarkson, Hammond, May and Wilman signed a deal with Amazon to produce a new motoring programme in the same vein as their former show, which debuted in 2016 under the title of The Grand Tour.
+Clarkson's forced departure had an impact on the programme, beginning with that year's Top Gear Live – as a result of the BBC's decision, the tour's name was changed to "Clarkson, Hammond and May Live" and announced on 1 April 2015.
+Wilman resigned from the programme, along with May and Hammond, having stated that they would not continue working on Top Gear without Clarkson.
+The group agreed to make one final episode for the BBC consisting of the trio's final films, which was aired as a special on 28 June 2015.
+Clarkson, Hammond, May and Wilman subsequently signed a deal with Amazon to produce a new motoring programme, The Grand Tour, which debuted in 2016.